Variational Quantum Algorithms: Applications

 \subsection{Optimization}

-Thus far we have discussed using VQAs for tasks which are inherently quantum in nature, i.e., finding ground states and simulating the evolution of quantum states.
-Here we discuss a different possibility where one employs a VQA to solve a classical optimization problem~\cite{moll2018quantum}.
+Thus far we have discussed using VQAs for tasks which are inherently quantum in nature, that is, finding ground states and simulating the evolution of quantum states.
+In this subsection we discuss a different possibility where one uses a VQA to solve a classical optimization problem~\cite{moll2018quantum}.

-The most famous VQA for quantum-enhanced optimization is the Quantum Approximate Optimization Algorithm (QAOA)~\cite{qaoa2014}, originally introduced to approximately solve combinatorial problems such as Constraint-Satisfaction (SAT)~\cite{Lin2016sat} and Max-Cut problems~\cite{qaoaMaxCut2018}.
-Note that we henceforth use the acronym QAOA when referring to the algorithm, while in Section~\ref{sec:2} we used the same term for the quantum alternating operator ansatz.
+The most famous VQA for quantum-enhanced optimization is the QAOA~\cite{qaoa2014}, originally introduced to approximately solve combinatorial problems such as Constraint-Satisfaction (SAT)~\cite{Lin2016sat} and Max-Cut problems~\cite{qaoaMaxCut2018}.